cpfaff/Open-Science-Thesis/README.md

 ### Set predefined names

-LaTeX has some built in names that follow the language you use with the babel package.
+LaTeX comes with some built-in names that change automatically if you change the language with the babel package.
 You can change the names with:

 ```latex
 \ostSetContent{TableOfContentsName}{Content}